-Figure 10: Water column characteristics (left) and the distribution of echoes from fishes with swimbladders (right) along an example acoustic transect.
-In this example, temperature profiles indicate an ~ 25 m-deep mixed-layer above an ~ 20 -30 m thermocline, so the 11 °C isotherm (bold, blue line; right panel) was used to remove echoes from deeper, bottom-dwelling schools of non-CPS fishes with swimbladders.
-The proximity of the echoes to the seabed (bold, red line; right panel) is also used to define the lower limit for vertical integration.
+Figure 9: Temperature profiles (left) and the distribution of echoes from fishes with swimbladders (blue points, scaled by backscatter intensity; right) along an example acoustic transect.
+In this example, temperature profiles indicate an $\sim\!25$ m-deep mixed-layer above an $\sim\!20\text{--}30$ m thermocline, so the 11 °C isotherm (bold, blue line; right panel) was used to remove echoes from deeper, bottom-dwelling schools of non-CPS fishes with swimbladders.
+The proximity of the echoes to the seabed (bold, red line; right panel) was also used to define the lower limit for vertical integration.